Emergency Powers (Defence) Act 1939: Defence Regulations

 The Defence Regulations were Orders in Council and could amend any primary or secondary legislation within the limits of the enabling acts to allow the effective prosecution of the war.

 The regulations existed in draft form, constantly revised, throughout the years between the world wars.
 In early 1939 it was decided that since a war might break out without warning or without time to pass an act of Parliament to bring in emergency regulations, the regulations should be split into two codes.
 Code A would be needed immediately if war broke out and could be passed in peacetime, while Code B, containing more severe restrictions on civil liberties, would be brought in later.
 In order not to alert the public to the existence of Code B, Code A was simply numbered consecutively.

 The main Defence Regulations were the Defence (General) Regulations 1939 (SR&O 1939/927), which implemented Code A and were brought into effect immediately.
 Code B followed on 1 September (the same day Nazi Germany invaded Poland) in the form of the Defence (General) Regulations (Miscellaneous Amendments) Order 1939 (SR&O 1939/978) and included Defence Regulation 18B, which provided a framework for internment.
 The 1939 regulations were amended dozens of times throughout the war, including by the Defence (General) Regulations (Miscellaneous Amendments) Order 1939 (SR&O 1939/1681), the Defence (General) Regulations (Amendment) Order 1940 (SR&O 1940/1134), in 1941 (adding Regulation 78) and in 1945 (adding Regulation 69D).
 By May 1945, some 377 Defence (General) Regulations had been created.

+Specific topics

 Other Defence Regulations covered narrower fields of life such as the: